Hezhou

-Hezhou (贺州) is a prefecture-level city in the northeast of the Guangxi Zhuang Autonomous Region, People's Republic of China.
+Hezhou (贺州 (賀州)) is a prefecture-level city in the northeast of the Guangxi Zhuang Autonomous Region, People's Republic of China.

 Geography and climate

 Hezhou is located in northeastern Guangxi.
 It borders Hunan to the north and Guangdong to the east.
 The area is 11752.64 km2.
 The average elevation is 800 m and the highest is 1731 m above sea-level.

 The city has a monsoon-influenced humid subtropical climate (Köppen climate classification Cfa) with mild, damp winters and hot and wet summers.
 The yearly average temperature is 20.2 °C, and annual precipitation is 1562 mm.